Last updated on July 1st, 2022 at 03:36 pm

 All of this – the gift-buying, the parties, the baking, the mailing of Christmas or Hannukah cards, and any other traditions that we celebrate, can result in added stress, even as they increase our joy.

 I was feeling it last Friday.
 I knew that I needed to ensure that two fundraisers ran smoothly over the course of two days.
 And I knew that two days after that I’d be leaving on a jet plane for Hawaii.

 In the meantime, there would still be this blog to write, clients to attend to, and my business plan to work on for 2011.
 I would still need to pay bills, to ensure that my tenants were set during the two weeks I’d be gone, to return emails.

 Last Friday, I stepped into what is now a rare space for me, although it used to be all too common.
 I was utterly overwhelmed, to the point where I didn’t even know where to start.
 I simply didn’t know how I would pull it all off!

 Returning to Center

-At times like these, taking extra good care of ourselves, grounding ourselves, prioritizing and then letting going of whatever isn’t essential at the moment can be especially important.
-In my case, I know how very fortunate I am to be living so many of my dreams – including flying to Hawaii for the first time! – and I still felt like I was drowning in the details of what needed to be done.
+At times like these, taking extra good care of ourselves, grounding ourselves, prioritizing, and then letting go of whatever isn’t essential at the moment can be especially important.
+In my case, I know how very fortunate I am to be living so many of my dreams, including flying to Hawaii for the first time, and I still felt like I was drowning in the details of what needed to be done.

-I called upon the practices that help me day-to-day in living my dreams, and found myself slowly becoming more peaceful again.
-I found myself able to focus again and to simply check off the items on my list, one by one.
+I called upon the practices that help me day-to-day in living my dreams and found myself slowly becoming more peaceful again.
+I found myself able to focus again and simply check off the items on my list, one by one.